Cyber Security

 Strategies for Creating an Effective Cybersecurity Budget

 To establish a robust cybersecurity budget, small businesses must recognize the critical importance of understanding the cost of cybersecurity for small business to safeguard their digital assets.
-With cyber threats on the rise, it’s essential to adopt effective strategies that not only protect sensitive information but also ensure business continuity.
+With cyber threats on the rise, it’s essential to adopt that not only protect sensitive information but also ensure business continuity.

 1. Assess Current Risks: Start with a comprehensive risk assessment to identify vulnerabilities and prioritize areas that need immediate attention.
 This foundational step is crucial for understanding the specific threats your organization faces.